njordhov/govalert/README.md

     $ heroku open

 Customize the html file in the distribution, or submit another form to the same location.

+## Broadcasting Alerts

+To make a test run harvesting documents and broadcasting alerts, run a notify command (preferably with an admin/reply email address as additional argument):

+    $ heroku run notify

+Expect to receive emails to the admin/reply address regarding the harvesting, as well as email notifications for the subscriptions added using the web form or directly using the ElastocSearch API.

 ## Scheduling Alerts